The Week in Pictures: Jan. 9-16

 The articles were adopted by the House in December.
 Just before they transmitted the articles, House Speaker Nancy Pelosi signed them in a historic engrossment ceremony.

-Protesters hold flowers to remember the victims of a Ukrainian airplane, during a demonstration in front of Amir Kabir University in Tehran, Iran, on Jan.
+Protesters hold flowers in remembrance of the Ukrainian plane crash victims, during a demonstration in front of Amir Kabir University in Tehran, Iran, on Jan.
 11.

 A group of protesters demanded Saturday that the country's supreme leader, Ayatollah Ali Khamenei, step down after the government said its military had, by mistake, shot down a Ukrainian plane, killing all 176 people on board.